 Hyperacusis is when everyday sounds seem much louder to you than they should.
 Treatment can help.
 See a GP if you think you have hyperacusis.

 You may have hyperacusis if some everyday sounds seem much louder than they should.
 It can sometimes be painful.

 You may be affected by sounds like:

 - jingling coins

 - a car engine

 Your sensitivity to noise can affect relationships, school or work and your general wellbeing.

 Hyperacusis can affect 1 or both ears.
 It can come on suddenly or develop over time.

-- if your ears have trouble adjusting between quiet and loud sounds, you may have recruitment
+- your ears having trouble adjusting between quiet and loud sounds (recruitment)

 Non-urgent advice: See a GP if: